ahmedbesbes/mrnet/README.md

 `python train.py -t acl -p sagittal --prefix_name demo --epochs=20`

+`--prefix_name` is a required parameter with an argument
 Note: Before running the script, add the following (empty) folders at the root of the project:
 - models
 - logs